- Government Bonding

 - DEAs are to be used at the discretion of the student’s parents/guardians, whose permission is required for a student to leave the campus.
 Absences will automatically be deducted from the DEAs available for the student, until the available DEAs have been expended.

-- Permission from the Administrative Committee is required to use more than 3 DEA’s on consecutive school days (for example: Thursday, Friday, and Monday would be 3 consecutive school days).
+- Permission from the Leadership Team is required to use more than 3 DEA’s on consecutive school days (for example: Thursday, Friday, and Monday would be 3 consecutive school days).

-- DEAs are not to be used on any of the following days, unless an exception is granted by the Administrative Committee based on a specific need:
+- DEAs are not to be used on any of the following days, unless an exception is granted by the Leadership Team based on a specific need:

 - During provincial exam weeks (end of each semester) for students who have exams scheduled